 There are a lot of common misconceptions regarding the Parking Enforcement outside contractor, the Commissionaires of Ottawa - Windsor Division.
-This pages is going to hopefully clear some of your misconceptions up for you.
+This page is going to hopefully clear some of those misconceptions up for you.

 False Comments and/or Statements About Officers

-To take handouts/tips/gifts in lieu of issuing a penalty notice (parking tickets)
+- To take handouts/tips/gifts in lieu of issuing an administrative penalty notice (parking tickets)

-Able to look up a permit number to see if a Accessible Parking Permit is current or not
+- Able to look up a permit number to see if an accessible parking permit is current or not

 True Comments and/or Statements About Officers